How much will it cost to move from Los Angeles to Richmond?

 If you are looking to save as much money as possible, you will need to do most of the work yourself.
 However, sometimes it is better to pay someone else to pack, load, and drive your belongings to your new home.

-You can even pay your movers to disassemble and reassemble pieces.
+You can even pay your LA to Richmond movers to disassemble and reassemble pieces.
 So, many people end up deciding on full-service movers.

 The national averages for different crew sizes are: